peytoncordero/DRI25/command-line.md

 <Keywords
 - Home
-User’s directory in a multi-user computer.
+User's directory in a multi-user computer.

 - Path
 A string of characters that represents the location of a file or folder within a directory.